 The larger pieces that do remain have been transformed into colourful murals, which are on display at the East Side Gallery.
 There, more than one kilometre’s worth of the concrete slabs have been transformed into vibrant artwork expressing freedom and creativity—a perfect contrast to why the walls were erected in the first place.

-Visitors can wander along the colourful stretch before crossing back over the river and making their way back to the city centre, tracing the path of the Berlin Wall.
+Visitors can wander along the colourful stretch before crossing back over the river and making their way back to the city centre, tracing the path of the Berlin Wall or taking part in an underground bunker tour.
 Crumbling, untouched remains mark the route, along with the historical monuments found at Stralauer Platz and the memorial dedicated to Peter Fechter who was one of the first people who died trying to escape over the wall.

 The day comes to an end at what just might be Berlin’s most underwhelming yet important landmark: Checkpoint Charlie.
 “Checkpoint C” has historical significance as the crossing point for foreigners when the Berlin Wall was erected, but visitors could be forgiven for thinking it looks like little more than a toll booth.
 Regardless, it’s well worth a visit, particularly to learn about some of the daring escapes made through it.